By Greg Ball, President of Ball Media Innovations

 Reason 1: The final content in customized videos can vary wildly!

 One of the main reasons why prices vary so greatly for a business video is that there really is no such thing as a “typical” corporate video.
-There are so many factors that go into a video production — from length, on-camera talent, # of days of shooting, the use of graphics, animation, or other special effects — that you can get a range of prices or budgets even within a single company, let alone from company to company.
+There are so many factors that go into a video production -- from the length, on-camera talent, # of days of shooting, the use of graphics, animation, or other special effects -- that you can get a range of prices or budgets even within a single company, let alone from company to company.

 Reason 2: Varying degrees of quality in crews, artists and equipment

 There are also differences behind the scenes with things like equipment and crews.
-For example many Miami and Orlando video production companies will use inexperienced crew members to cut down on their costs.
-This can cause the video to have a less then professional appearance.
-You’ll want an experienced crew that can handle things like lighting, framing and sound in a professional way.
+For example, many Miami and Orlando video production companies will use inexperienced crew members to cut down on their costs.
+This can cause the video to have a less than professional appearance.
+You’ll want an experienced crew that can handle things like lighting, framing, and sound in a professional way.